 In preparation for the self-study, institutions are expected to review their accreditation history.
-This includes the most recent team report and all Commission action letters received since the last reaccreditation; documents submitted to WASC since the last review for reaffirmation of accreditation; and WASC responses where applicable (e.g., recommendations related to substantive changes or an interim report).
+This includes the most recent team report and all Commission action letters received since the last reaccreditation; documents submitted to WSCUC since the last review for reaffirmation of accreditation; and WSCUC responses where applicable (e.g., recommendations related to substantive changes or an interim report).

-Early in the self-study, the institution undertakes the Self-review under the Standards and completes the Compliance Checklist.
-The Self-review under the Standards worksheet offers a guide to the four Standards of Accreditation, the Criteria for Review under each Standard, and Guidelines.
+Early in the self-study, the institution undertakes the Review under the WSCUC Standards and Compliance with Federal Requirements.
+This worksheet offers a guide to the four Standards of Accreditation, the Criteria for Review under each Standard, and Guidelines.
 The questions it poses are designed to prompt conversation on institutional capacity and infrastructure, strengths, weaknesses, priorities, and plans for ensuring compliance with the Standards and institutional improvement.